The Global Achievement Gap

 Teaching all students to think and to be curious is much more than a technical problem for which educators, alone, are accountable.
 And more professional development for teachers and better textbooks and tests are all necessary, but insufficient, as solutions.
 The problem goes much deeper—to the very way we conceive of the purpose and experience of schooling and what we expect our high school graduates to know and to be able to do.
 As adults, we had a set of experiences in school that define for us what learning is supposed to look like, and in most cases, our past experience still shapes how we think about school.
 And these preconceptions often prevent us from clearly understanding how very different the experience of schooling must be for our children.
 In the coming pages, I will invite you to question your assumptions about what all students should know-what it means to be an educated adult in the 21st century—as well as how we should assess this knowledge.

 This is not just a philosophical question.
 It is a question that we must answer for our—and our children’s—economic survival.
-We have learned from the writing of Thomas Friedman, Daniel Pink, and many others that our children must now compete for jobs with increasingly well-education young people from around the world.
+We have learned from the writing of Thomas Friedman, Daniel Pink, and many others that our children must now compete for jobs with increasingly well-educated young people from around the world.
 Technology has enabled a growing number of routine jobs-both blue and white collar-to be either “off-shored” or automated.
 These changes compel us to re-think what kind of education all of our young people will need today to get—and to keep—a good job.

 Nor is this the only factor that we must consider as we re-think education goals for the 21st century.
 In order to better understand how all of our schools must adapt to new realities, we need to explore three fundamental transformations that have taken place in a very short period of time: